raihankhan-rk/xmpt-cdp-quickstart/examples/cointoss/README.md

 ## Features

 - XMTP group chat support (responds to @toss mentions)
+- Natural language bet creation ("Will it rain tomorrow for 10 USDC")
+- Support for custom betting topics and options
 - Create coin toss games with customizable USDC bet amounts
 - Support for multiple players in a single game
 - Player identification system for easy player tracking